NIOSAG/prtg-sensor-last-windows-updates/README.md

  Created by [NIOS AG](https://nios.ch)

  ## Description
-This Script checks when the last Windows Updates are installed.
-It then outputs in a PRTG XML structure with predefined error and warning limits the Days since the last Updates and the latest Update installed.
+This scripts shows the amount of days since the last Windows Updates run and displays the last installed patch.
+It then outputs this informations in a PRTG XML structure with predefined error and warning limits.

 ## Installation
 ### Sensor creation